chandrakant6492/Ecosystems-stability-and-resilience/Input_data/Readme.md

-Extract the files in *.zip and directly using as the infut for the analysis.
+Extract the files in *.zip diretly in this folder and use them as the input for the analyses.